-The English-Speaking Union is pleased to invite you, your staff, students and school community to participate in the English-Speaking Union (ESU) National Shakespeare Competition as we celebrate our 40th year!
+The English-Speaking Union is pleased to invite you, your staff, students and school community to participate in the English-Speaking Union (ESU) National Shakespeare Competition!

 Since 1982, the ESU National Shakespeare Competition has partnered with educators and schools to make Shakespeare's work come alive.
 This unique, performance-based education program provides your students with multiple points of entry to engage with rigorous material and allows them to practice essential, college-readiness skills such as critical thinking and close reading.